x86-512/Metamorpheus/README.md

 | Useless Instructions | Adds useless instructions that have no impact on how the shellcode is run. |

 These features often involve adding instructions to existing shellcode.
 Therefore, all subroutine-related instructions are updated correctly with regards to what was added.
 This will take in to account whether a call is inside or outside of the shellcode and what is between the jump and its target.

+# Issues
+- If you are having a disassembly error, please check for any instructions labeled `(bad)` in https://defuse.ca/online-x86-assembler.htm.
+- This project has been tested on a limited set of shellcodes.
+Do not expect everything to work.
+- Meterpreter shellcode does not work due to disassembly issues beyond my control.

 # Dependencies
 - Python: At least 3.10